breannahicks/418_Final_Project/README.md

 ![Climate Data Points Map](https://github.com/user-attachments/assets/5b33a1ca-148d-416a-aec6-d089c11a2278)

-Now we can move into cleaning up our fire data which should be a bit quicker.
+Figure 2.
+Map of Maximum Avergave Temperature Climate Data Points in British Columbia 2004-2024 June-August

+The wildfire data I collected from the BC Data Catalogue contained a shapefile of wildfire point data from 1950-2024.
+The following code will clean up this data for the purposes of this study.
 Here, we are adjusting the format of our data, clipping it to our dates and boundary, and removing any NA values that may cause errors in calculations.
 ```
 # Open BC boundary for clipping
 clippingbound <- st_read("CNCNSSDVS1_polygon.shp")